Ethernet Interface

 The system enables the NetworkManager service by default to manage network connections.

-1.In the terminal, enter the command sudo ifconfig to check the network interface addresses:
+1.In the terminal, enter the command sudo ifconfig to view the network interface address:

 sudo ifconfig